Scorpion I: Tombs

 Scorpion is believed to have lived in Thinis and was presumably the first true king of Upper Egypt.
 To him belongs the U-j tomb found in the royal cemetery of Abydos, where Thinite kings were buried.
 That tomb was plundered in antiquity, but in it were found many small ivory plaques, each with a hole for tying it to something, and each marked with one or more hieroglyph-type scratched images which are thought to be names of towns, perhaps to tie the offerings and tributes to keep track of which came from which town.
 Two of those plaques seem to name the towns Baset and Buto, showing that Scorpion's armies had penetrated the Nile Delta.
-It may be that the conquests of Scorpion started the Egyptian hieroglyphic system by starting a need to keep records in writing.
+It may be that the conquests of Scorpion started the Egyptian hieroglyphic system by stimulating a need to keep records in a written form.

 Battle depiction

 In 1995, a 5,000-year-old graffito was discovered in the Theban Desert Road Survey that also bears the symbols of Scorpion and depicts his victory over another protodynastic ruler (possibly Naqada's king).
-The defeated king or place named in the graffito was a marking also found in U-j, the name was "Bull's Head", this very likely refers to Taurus (Bull).
+The defeated king or place named in the graffito was a marking also found in U-j; the name was "Bull's Head", very likely referring to Taurus (Bull).
 It is believed that Scorpion I unified Upper Egypt following the defeat of Naqada's king, meaning Nekhen's royal house had submitted itself into a union with King Scorpion I in Thinis.